 Curriculum of the IMPRS-CMS

-The IMPRS offers an introductory course with a series of two-hour presentations organized by the research groups participating in the IMPRS.
-The presentation provides a tutorial introduction to their research topics and a tour of their laboratories.
+The IMPRS-CMS offers once a year a Welcome Seminar for the IMPRS-CMS Master's scholarships students and new PhDs.
+A compact overview of the curriculum of the IMPRS-CMS is given and various groups participating in the IMPRS will provides an introduction to their research topics.
 This way the students get to know the people, expertise, and infrastructure on the Stuttgart campus at the beginning of their stay.

 The curriculum stipulates that each Ph.D. student follows two university lecture courses of their choice, which help to either fill up knowledge gaps or broaden the scientific horizon.
 The Physics and Chemistry Departments at the University have an extensive and rapidly growing set of courses taught in English.
 Additional block courses may be organized in the semester breaks to fill knowledge gaps.